Icinga/icingaweb2-module-toplevelview/doc/02-Behavior.md

 Behavior
 ========

-Top Level View uses additional status logic for its views.
+Top Level View (TLV) uses additional status logic for its views.

 This does not affect the overall status behavior of Icinga 2 or Icinga Web 2, but it is important to understand the differences.